 - Managing the Bosma App: I think the App in its entirety gives you lots of options to manage your Smart Security.
 I think it’s going to be a work in progress to manage how you control your system (X1 camera with door control) as one system, rather than adding components and managing each door/window contact sensor.
 I know some competitors also have this issue, so I think Bosma is going to get better at this.

-Applications: The Bosma X1 Security Camera is its own local setup.
+- Applications: The Bosma X1 Security Camera is its own local setup.
 There is no real connection to Google or Alexa right now.
 The Bosma Smart App is the main way to make the X1 function.
 The Bosma X1 Indoor Security Camera was made to apply for a closed-loop security system, much like home security systems today.
 It’s portable and can function in a number of locations.
 I think about the garage or shed, or an area where you want to create a safe zone for your family or employees (lunchroom).
 There is a demand for local management of security in certain areas.
 The idea that the Bosma X1 is its own local hub helps when the WiFi connection goes down.
-You can still record data (with SD card), and the camera will still function the way a closed system is supposed to; which makes the Bosma X1 system reliable.
+You can still record data (with an SD card), and the camera will still function the way a closed system is supposed to; which makes the Bosma X1 system reliable.
 The fully integrated Bosma X1 system could be what you need for a specific room or entryway.

 I hope you enjoyed the Bosma X1 Indoor Security Camera.